Ekitji/siem/README.md

 Will keep getting updated when needed.
 The idea is to have layer on layer coverage using different event.codes/event.providers.
-* Released queries for environmental PATHS, Kernel Drivers and Logon/Startup scripts etc released During february 2026!
+* Released queries for environmental PATHS, Kernel Drivers and Logon/Startup scripts etc during february 2026!

 ### Vulnerability Management
 Queries added for Vulnerability Management in file: vulnerabilitymanagement.md